 Even if you deliver similar product or service, you can still position yourself differently.

-And let me give you an example here — Think of 3 luxury car brands.
+And just to give you and example — Let's think of 3 luxury car brands.

-And this is the simplest positioning in a nutshell.
+And this is basically the simples way of how positioning work.

 However, different customers can position brands differently, based on their lifestyle and experiences.

 Certain audience could say e.g. that Lexus Is an affordable car and wouldn’t even consider buying a Ford or Toyota.

 That’s why we need to start with getting to know your audience first, so that we can understand and resonate with them.

 So let’s jump right into the first exercise in the positioning section of our strategy, or the 4th exercise overall — which is your Target Audience.